 It is a Maasai custom to betroth young girls to older men.
-Often girls are sent to their husband as soon as they reach puberty because of the money given to the family.
-Women have few or no options in the Maasai culture.
-Boarding schools offer them safety from early marriage, and education gives them a hopeful future.
-The first class of 30 girls graduated in 2012.
-They plan to move all over Maasai land, and the impact is going to be huge.
-There is still a need to build more dormitories and classrooms to accommodate 400 girls.
-The estimated cost is $10,000.
+Often girls are sent to their husbands as soon as they reach puberty because of the money given to the family.
+Women have few options in the Maasai culture.
+The church is trying to educate this community about this practice.
+Each year, there are more than 30 girls who graduate from high school and move all over Maasai land.
+The impact is going to be huge both culturally and in community transformation.

 The Outreach Foundation is seeking gifts totaling $70,000 for more classrooms and dormitories, $25,000 to build each Linda’s Memorial Library, and $10,000 for scholarships to pay for the girls’ boarding and education.